The Connection between Low Thyroid & Weight gain + What to do about it

 High insulin levels (+ insulin resistance)

-Patients with high elevated levels of fasting insulin (and by my personal prediction this is about 50%+ of patients in the US based on serum testing) still have weight gain problems.
+Patients with highly elevated levels of fasting insulin (and by my personal prediction this is about 50%+ of patients in the US based on serum testing) still have weight gain problems.

 So we know that high levels of insulin (and high blood sugar) lead to weight gain, but what you probably don't know is that thyroid hormone influences insulin resistance.

-Low (and high) levels of thyroid hormone leads to the condition known as insulin resistance.
+Low (and high) levels of thyroid hormone lead to the condition known as insulin resistance.

-This connection is so strong that low thyroid hormone can actually lead to type II diabetes.
+This connection is so strong that low thyroid hormone can actually lead to type II diabetes (3).

 And here's the bigger deal: